 In 1966, J. Dawson Ransome, Dawson’s father, founded Ransome Airlines, the family’s commuter airline business.
 The venture was born out of hard work, determination, and his passion for aviation.
 Ransome Airlines was named “Commuter Airline of the Year” in 1979 by Air Transport World magazine and, at the time, was the largest commuter airline in the world.
 J. Dawson was a consistent innovator, creating several air transport and traffic control systems for use by the airline that were widely adopted and are still in use today.
 Most notable is the Separate Access Landing System.
 The SALS system allowed Ransome planes to navigate an efficient route to their destination and then land on the unused end of runways at busy airports, saving time and fuel and increasing the overall capacity and efficiency of the airports and of the Ransome operation.
 Ransome Airlines served commuter passengers in the northeast United States with a perfect safety record before being sold to Pan American Airways in 1986.

 Our flying "R" logo is used in honor of J. Dawson Ransome and Ransome Airlines.

 "From my family I learned to embrace ideas, never dismiss anything without analyzing it objectively, and that all things are possible with creativity, vision, and hard work.
-I feel a responsibility to create solutions for our clients that are innovative and generate exceptional risk adjusted excess returns providing sustainable value."
+I feel a responsibility to create solutions for our clients that are innovative, generate exceptional risk adjusted excess returns, and providing sustainable value."